EthanPhan/traffic-management/README.md

 `python predict.py --use_prophet --num_thread 4 --batch_size 64`

 #### arguments:
-  `--use_prophet` use facebook's prophet model instead of
+  `--use_prophet` use facebook's prophet model instead of wavenet model for prediction

   `--num_thread ` number of thread you want to use to speed up prediction